JamesSkemp/words/content/post/aspnet-charts-example-odin-sphere-part-1-introduction-and-model.md

 +++
 title = "ASP.NET charts example: Odin Sphere: Part 1 - Introduction and model"
-summary = "In this series we use data from Odin Sphere to create charts with ASP.NET.
+description = "In this series we use data from Odin Sphere to create charts with ASP.NET.
 After a short introduction, part one creates the object model we'll populate from the data." draft = false comments = true date = "2010-08-13T22:50:00-05:00"